pawilfahrt/training_wilfahrt/README.md

 # training_wilfahrt
 My training repository

-Continuing test of pushing and pulling from Rstudio
+Continuing test of pushing and pulling from Rstudio.
+What happens when we edit different lines at the same time?

 Peter has kindly invited me to edit this readme file.
 Colette is very welcome to work on this project!